ReliefApplications/hot-dashboard/README.md

 HOST=mypublicdevhost.com
 ```

-If you restart the development server now and load the app from the specified host, it should work.
+If you restart the development server now and load the Home from the specified host, it should work.

 If you are still having issues or if you’re using a more exotic environment like a cloud editor, you can bypass the host check completely by adding a line to `.env.development.local`. **Note that this is dangerous and exposes your machine to remote code execution from malicious websites:**